lawrennd/talks/_information/information-energy-and-intelligence.md

 \subsection{Information-Theoretic Limits}

-\notes{The framework reveals constraints on information processing systems, including intelligent systems.}
+\notes{The hope is that this framework might reveal limits on information processing systems, including intelligent systems.}

 \include{_information/includes/information-limits-on-intelligence.md}